huydang90/colab-management/readme.md

 ## Save Model Checkpoints

-It is good practice to save model weights as it trains to prevent having to start from scratch when Colab runtime runtime restarts during training.
+It is good practice to save model weights as it trains to prevent having to start from scratch when Colab runtime restarts during training.
 The following code helps to create a collection of checkpoint files that updates at the end of each epoch, saving best weights based on validation accuracy.

 More details for [TensorFlow](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/keras/save_and_load.ipynb#scrollTo=S_FA-ZvxuXQV).